Climate and Average Weather Year Round in Charlottetown Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.3 months, from May 12 to August 22, with an average daily incident shortwave energy per square meter above 5.5 kWh.
-The brightest day of the year is July 2, with an average of 6.6 kWh.
+The brightest month of the year in Charlottetown is June, with an average of 6.4 kWh.

 The darker period of the year lasts for 3.5 months, from October 30 to February 12, with an average daily incident shortwave energy per square meter below 2.2 kWh.
-The darkest day of the year is December 21, with an average of 1.1 kWh.
+The darkest month of the year in Charlottetown is December, with an average of 1.1 kWh.

 For the purposes of this report, the geographical coordinates of Charlottetown are 46.239 deg latitude, -63.134 deg longitude, and 23 ft elevation.